superarts/weathereport/trunk/README.txt

 The current revision is tested under Mac OS X 10.6.2.

 DEPENDENCY

-libcurl (downloading weather data online.)
+GNU standard libs. (libcurl and "-lcurl" was needed in previous versions, however it cannot be used directly in the current revision because the interface has had been changed.
+See HISTORY for details.)

 HOW TO USE

 ./cli_weathereport CITY_NAME

 TEST CASES

 cd ./test
 ./stress

 MACROS

 DISABLE_CACHE:	uncomment to disable cache files, i.e. always fetching data from yahoo.

 TODO

-Find more memory leaks (checked with valgrind since rev 5).
-Improve coding style.
+Add more weather services.
+Add more command-line parameters.
+(Coding style and memory leaks are always important - check them in every revisions!)

 MAINTENANCE

-It is recommended to add a cron job to remove the outdated cache files (and the downloaded data files, before the unlink feature is added).
+It is recommended to add a cron job to remove the outdated cache files (or keep them as backup data if it's needed).

 HISTORY

+Revision 10
+Split weathereport.c into several modules.

 Revision 9
 Removed the access version (see rev 8).